DewGew/Domoticz-Secpanel/README.md

 # Domoticz-Secpanel
 Custom Securitypanel for Domoticz

-To use the new security panel rename the file index.html to index.html.old and
+Installation:
+Go to ../domoticz/www/secpanel

+Rename index.html (eg.'index.old')

+Copy and paste the files

-then rename the file index.html.new to index.html
+Then rename the file new_index.html to index.html

-when you start/refresh domoticz (you might need to clear cache also), you should now see the new security panel
+Next start/refresh domoticz (you might need to clear cache also), you should now see the new security panel